7 Nights 8 Days Bhutan Rafting Tour

 Day 01: Arrive Paro

 Fly into Paro by Drukair flight (Royal Bhutan Airline) or Bhutan Airlines.
-After immigration and customs formalities, you will be received by a Bhutan tour guide from Access Bhutan Tours & Treks and driven to your hotel in Paro.
+After immigration and customs formalities, you will be received by a Bhutan tour guide from Bhutan All Seasons Tours & Treks and driven to your hotel in Paro.

 After checking into your hotel and refreshment visit the following: